marionegroponzi/devbook/src/automator.md

 # Utilities with Automator

-## Paste cliboard as keyboard for the apps that don't allow cmd-v (e.g. for security)
+## How to paste the cliboard as keyboard for the apps that don't allow cmd-v (e.g. for security)

 - Launch Automator (yup it comes with BigSur and already installed, no need to install it)
 - New Document